Ismenama5s/haseeb-qureshi.github.io/_posts/2018-09-20-bitcoin-is-the-only-sovereign-friendly-cryptocurrency.md

 ---
 title: "Why isn't Bitcoin banned everywhere?"
 tags: [blockchain]
-image: bitcoin-globe.png
+image: bitcoin_ban.jpg
 featured: "true"
 ---

 When I first heard of Bitcoin, it sounded like something out of a dystopian sci-fi novel.
 Digital, cryptographic, uncensorable money?
 It seemed such a radical idea, it couldn't possibly belong in this decade.

 But if it did—if Bitcoin were to go mainstream—I was convinced it would lead to a massive geopolitical disruption, shifting the power relations between governments and their citizens.
-If this were true, then investing into Bitcoin would be like funding a revolutionary army.
+It would mean investing into Bitcoin would be like funding a revolutionary army.
 It would be so subversive, only a few crazy people would be willing to do it.

 Of course, I was wrong about every part of that.